aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/tasks-and-calendars/_index.md

 ---
-title: Add Task to Project and Manage Calendars with Aspose.Tasks for Java
+title: Add Tasks and Manage Calendars in Java Projects
 linktitle: Tasks and Calendars in Aspose.Tasks
 second_title: Aspose.Tasks Java API
 description: Learn how to add task to project and create task calendar java using Aspose.Tasks for Java – a powerful library for project management.